andrey-chorniy/App-Growth-Engine-UI-Android/README.md

 # Integration Setup
 Now that you have a good understanding of the AGE Invitation UI, you are ready to integrate AGE Invitation UI into your app.
 The first step is to <a href="http://www.hookmobile.com"  target="_blank">signup</a> for an App Key for your app at Hook Mobile developer portal.
 This App Key will be used in the next section when you start doing your integration.

-Next, you need to import the Agepopup.jar file into your application project and add it to the project buildpath.
+Next, you need to import the <a href="https://github.com/hookmobile/App-Growth-Engine-UI-Android/raw/master/ageui-1.2.0.jar"  target="_blank">ageui-1.2.0.jar</a> and <a href="https://github.com/hookmobile/App-Growth-Engine-UI-Android/raw/master/libs/age-1.1.5.jar"  target="_blank">age-1.1.5.jar</a> into your application project and include them to the project library path.

 Next, add the following permissions into your project's Manifest file: